astropy/astroquery/README.rst

   `here <https://github.com/astropy/astropy/wiki/travis-ci-test-status>`_.
-  Generally you should aim to always have your `master` branch work with the latest stable as well as the latest development version of astropy (i.e. the astropy git master branch).
+  Generally you should aim to always have your `master` branch work with the latest stable as well as the latest development version of astropy (i.e. the astropy git master branch) and the same versions of python and numpy supported by astropy.
+The template ``.travis.yml`` covers those versions; in some circumstances you may need to limit the versions your package covers.

 * You're now ready to start doing actual work on your affiliated package.
 You will probably want to read over the developer guidelines of the Astropy